Twins vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Twins vs. Diamondbacks: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Ketel Marte and Byron Buxton will take the field when the Arizona Diamondbacks and Minnesota Twins meet on Friday at Target Field.
+The Arizona Diamondbacks and Corbin Carroll take the field at Target Field against Max Kepler and the Minnesota Twins on Saturday.

-The Twins are listed as -125 moneyline favorites for this matchup with the Diamondbacks (+105).
-The total for the contest is listed at 8.5 runs.
+The Twins are -160 moneyline favorites for this matchup with the Diamondbacks (+135).
+The over/under is 8.5 runs for the matchup (with -110 odds to go over and -110 odds to go under).

 Rep your team with officially licensed Twins gear!
 Head to Fanatics to find jerseys, shirts, and much more.